 Link placement and anchor text within content is another potential area of concern for guest bloggers in a post-Penguin 2.0 world.
 Solitary links in the author bio section of a guest blog post that use bloated keyword anchor text will continue to be de-valued, especially when the anchor text don’t directly relate to the guest post itself or the rest of the content on the site.

-While some guest bloggers will take this to mean that they need to start fitting in all their links inside their submitted guest content, this definitely isn’t the case.
+While some guest blogger will take this to mean that they need to start fitting in all their links inside their submitted guest content, this definitely isn’t the case.
 With Penguin 2.0, Google is trying to prevent attempts to outsmart their algorithm by fitting in more links to influence rankings.
 Instead of focusing on self-serving links in your author bio or elsewhere in your content, it’s time to focus on content quality.
-For those who aren’t willing to so, Google will continue to de-value their content in search engine results.
+For those who aren’t willing to so, Google will continue to de-value their content in search engines results.

 Claiming Your Work